minh-hoque/genki_mcp/README.md

 ## Project Overview

-**genki-mcp** is a Python project inspired by the structure and content of the "Genki I" Japanese textbook.
+**genki-mcp** is a Python project inspired by the structure and **conversational** content of the "Genki I" Japanese textbook (Second Edition).
+This project focuses **only on the conversational chapters and content** of the Genki book, and **does not include or cover the Reading and Writing sections** (which begin on page 289+ in the textbook).
 It provides structured chapter outlines and metadata, designed for language learners, educators, and developers interested in building tools or bots around the Genki textbook.
 This project does **not** include or distribute the original copyrighted text from the Genki book.
 Any references to content are based on publicly available information and user-supplied data.
+The structure and metadata are **inspired by** the Genki Second Edition textbook, but this project is not affiliated with or endorsed by the textbook's publishers.

 ---